 I’ve found that the time I spend alone with God works just like regular friendships; it deepens with time.
 And with consistency, I don’t have to spend very much time on housekeeping.
 That way, we have time to intercede in prayer for people, pray for our leaders, our country, our pastor, and so forth.
 But then there needs to be a time when I speak with my God.

 If God should desire to raise us to the position of one who is an intimate and shares his secrets, we ought to accept this gladly. – Saint Teresa of Avila

 I need to hear from God, feel His presence, and share our secrets.
 What secrets?
-Well, if I told you… 😉 The truth is that in our intimacy with God, He will create secrets.
+Well, if I told you… 😉 The truth is that in our intimacy with God, He will create secrets with us.
 “Give Joe an extra big tip next time.”
 Don’t tell anyone what you did.
 Or, “Tell Sue that you will bring her name before the God of all Creation.”
 It’s just between Us/us.

 Sometimes God’s secrets are much more profound.
 They may deal with your relationship with the Holy Spirit.
 God may be planting a call to foreign missions in your heart.
 I personally knew a man that, during his prayer time, God promised to carry him through a difficult time.
 Less than a week later, he was diagnosed with cancer.
 God brought him through the medical process, and he is a cancer survivor.